autoplot/documentation/javadoc/org/das2/util/filesystem/FileSystem.md

-# org.das2.util.filesystem.FileSystemFilesystems provide an abstraction layer so that clients can access
+# org.das2.util.filesystem.FileSystem

- any hierarchy of files in a implementation-independent way.
+Filesystems provide an abstraction layer so that clients can access any hierarchy of files in a implementation-independent way.
 For example, remote filesystems accessible via HTTP are accessible through the same interface as a local filesystem.

 ***
 <a name="PROP_CASE_INSENSITIVE"></a>
 # PROP_CASE_INSENSITIVE